 Troubling Signs and Symptoms from Living with Lipedema

 Nearly 17-million women in the U.S. and nearly 370 million women across the globe suffer from a condition known as Lipedema.
 What is regularly associated with unruly weight gain in its initial stages can quickly spiral out of control if left undiagnosed.
-Often striking in a woman’s mid-20s, Lipedema is a disease that leads to the excessive build up of fat cells primarily in the arms and legs.
-Going far beyond the appearance of extra pounds, those who suffer with Lipedema often present with pockets of fat on the limbs that appear disproportionate in comparison to the rest of the body.
+Often striking in a woman’s mid-20s, Lipedema is a disease that leads to the excessive buildup of fat cells primarily in the arms and legs.
+Going far beyond the appearance of extra pounds, those who suffer from Lipedema often present with pockets of fat on the limbs that appear disproportionate in comparison to the rest of the body.

-Woman suffering with Lipedema often report the disease in association with painful symptoms that trigger difficulties dealing with everyday life activities.
-Excessive swelling often comes with pain, numbness and bruising.
+Women suffering from Lipedema often report the disease in association with painful symptoms that trigger difficulties dealing with everyday life activities.
+Excessive swelling often comes with pain, numbness, and bruising.
 In its advanced stages, Lipedema can impact mobility and provokes vascular and lymphatic swelling which can lead to further medical complications.

 Finding a Solution

 Selecting Expert Care

-When it comes to liposuction specific to treating Lipedema, an experienced physician is required to perform the procedure successfully.
+When it comes to liposuction specific to treating women with Lipedema, an experienced physician is required to perform the procedure successfully.
 While 93% of doctors and nurses are not aware of Lipedema or the symptoms it causes, experts in this field are working diligently to advance the field and continue finding the best methods of care.
 Advanced technique and precision planning are both required to remove diseased fat deposits and achieve long-term results, and as a result, the best way to find solutions is to partner with an experienced Lipedema healthcare provider.
 Women suffering from Lipedema should always take the time to ensure they are under the care of a physician who specializes in Lipedema treatment and is willing to work closely with their patients to create customized treatment options.